zymasss/ex_dev_sensor_api/README.md

 🚀 Sensor API – Development Tracking

 This project is an API developed with FastAPI.
-Although I did not personally code this API, I followed its development commit by commit, under the supervision of Benjamin Dubreu, who guided me throughout the entire process.
+I was supervised by Benjamin Dubreu, who guided me throughout the development process of this API, commit by commit.

 This experience allowed me to:
 - ✅ Gain an in-depth understanding of the technical and architectural choices made in the project.